Ultimate Guide for Choosing Your Suit

 Final Fabric Tips

 If you’re eloping in the mountains in the summer, you can expect chilly mornings (even if it says the high will be in the 70s).
 Layers will be your best friend!
-And keep in mind that tech fabrics with stretch tend to be more wrinkle-resistant and stand up better to the rain and mud.
+And keep in mind that tech fabrics with stretch tend to be more wrinkle-resistant and stand up better to rain and mud.

 Did you know the definition of an undershirt is an upper undergarment?
 I didn’t.
 But on a serious note, let’s talk about what you wear underneath your suit!
-A lot of people hike wearing their undershirt.
+A lot of people hike wearing their undershirts.
 And those undershirts tend to be made of cotton.
 And while that makes sense for most people, you don’t want to be wearing cotton when hiking.
-We definitely recommend upgrading to a technical undershirt.
+I definitely recommend upgrading to a technical undershirt.
 It’s such a cheap and easy upgrade.
 You’ll be thanking me later.
 I personally recommend Pair of Thieves, although any shirt with quick-dry, anti-odor, or wrinkle resistance will be better than plain cotton.

 What Color Suit Should I Get?